 Because Medicaid does not reimburse for the cost of diabetes education, Rush Copley provides (free of charge) individualized coaching and education to low-income patients who would otherwise struggle with self-managing their chronic disease.
 Preventative education not only improves patients’ health and quality of life, it can help them avoid acute episodes, hospitalizations and the potentially serious long-term complications of diabetes.
 Patients receive a broad range of coaching on a variety of topics central to managing diabetes.
 They learn how to make healthy food choices, the importance of regular physical activity for fitness, weight management and blood glucose control.
 Another topic is self-monitoring of blood glucose, blood pressure, urine ketones and weight, including equipment choice, timing and frequency of testing, target values, and interpretation of results.

-Automated External Defibrillators (AEDs) are donated quarterly to a local non-profit community organization, and training is provided in their use.
-Oftentimes, these organizations do not have the ability to purchase their own AED and have vulnerable populations in their facilities every day.
+Automated External Defibrillators (AEDs) are donated quarterly to local not-for-profit community organizations, and training is provided in their use.
+Often, these organizations cannot afford to purchase an AED but have vulnerable populations in their facilities every day.
 The use of an AED in the first few minutes after cardiac arrest can avert serious neurological damage or death.
-27 AEDs have been awarded in the past six years to local organizations.
+In the past six years, more than 25 AEDs have been donated to local organizations.
+Donation Request Application

 Step-by-Step to Wellness